craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ###### 2AP
 ''

 You attempt to unjam a Jammed Weapon in your hand.
-Make a Manipulate Skill Check.
+Make a Manipulation Skill Check.
 If the result is equal to or greater than your Weapon's Unjam DC, you unjam your weapon.

 ## Hide
 ###### 2AP